Skip to main content

 Expire old prices

 This setting allows you to expire old prices by updating the ending date to the day preceding the starting date of the new price.
-By using this setting, your active price list does not need to have an ending date - you can let Excel Importer expire the old price list when you import a new price list.
+If you use this setting, your active price list does not need an ending date - you can let Excel Importer expire the old price list when you import a new one.
+One of the reasons for the expiration of old prices is that Business Central, by default, will find the best price, so you run the risk of using the old, lower price if you still need to expire the prices.

 Setting ValueDescription